beekhof/docs/faq.md

 ## How do I pronounce Medik8s?

-Medik8s is intended to be a playful misspelling of the English word "medicates" and is pronouced the same way.
+Medik8s is intended to be a playful misspelling of the English word "medicates" and is pronounced the same way.

 ## Does Medik8s require OpenShift?